dseguy/I-love-PHP/CONTRIBUTE.md

 ## Some guidelines

 - We love PHP, so let it shine!
+- Be positive : PHP is alive, it is "not not dead".
 - If you don't know any one resource that show it, or that are not already there, write your own!
 - We love PHP, and we also appreciate other technologies.
 Don't bring them down.
-- Be positive : PHP is alive, it is not not dead.
-- Blogs, vlog, IM, articles, videos : anything goes.
+- Blogs, vlog, IM, articles, videos, forum : anything goes.
+- Older content is also OK : PHP has been great for so many years.
+- Search for: great, the best, alive, kicking, modernized, impressive, faster, better, etc.
+- Any language welcome.